n-reeves/n-reeves.github.io/_posts/2025-1-21-experiment-design-customer-service.md

 Additionally, the time when users call is also an important consideration and worth stratifying depending on your product.
 A user that calls in at three in the morning is likely to have a pretty good reason to do so.
 There may be a relationship between this variable and the customers that need the highest quality of care.
 Without consideration, it's possible that peak time calls are overrepresented in your experiment, reducing the power of inference.

 On the second point, good reps can have a large positive effect on the way your customers feel after calling in and resolution rates.
 Naturally, a large number of calls and reps can help control for an individual's influence on the way you measure a new strategy.
 However, this would defeat the purpose of this framework.
-We want to avoid investing money into training until we have evidence that supports the new strategy.
+We want to avoid investing money into training a large number of representatives on a new strategy without evidence that supports it's an improvement.
 This problem can be addressed through a combination of how we randomly assign treatment and the statistical techniques that we use.

 ### Assigning Treatment
 To randomly assign a new service technique, start by selecting a subset of service representatives at random.
 Using stratified sampling can ensure their hours and locations cover the temporal and geographic ranges you wish to control for.
 Over time, calls handled by these representatives will form the treatment group.
 To account for ramp-up or training, you may exclude data from the initial days or weeks.